 Alongside the Arc Alchemist announcement, Intel showcased future GPU generations, Battlemage, Celestial, and Druid.

 So, with Arc Alchemist out, the upcoming generation is Arc Battlemage.
 This time around, Intel may also have flagship GPUs that can compete against AMD’s and NVIDIA’s high-end GPUs.

-We can’t know what Battlemage will be capable of, but we’ve gathered some information through rumors and leaks to keep you updated.
+We can’t know exactly what Battlemage will be capable of, but we’ve gathered some information through rumors and leaks to keep you updated.

 Let’s check out what Battlemage might offer!